-Face-to-face sessions in Wantage, Faringdon & South West Oxfordshire and online sessions in the UK
+Face-to-face sessions near Wantage and Faringdon (SW Oxfordshire) and online sessions in the UK

 ‘Powerful is our need to be known, really known by ourselves and others, even if only for a moment.’
 Carl Rogers